slerman12/Help-me/2-Opposing-views.md

 1. Advance notice from employee.
 2. With a *really* good provided excuse.
-3. And as will be shown later, they violated the same policy handbook.
+3. And as will be shown later, the employer violated the policy handbook that requires the action.

 ## Charles Venuto